cabal-install uses expired key policies

 example, because they have a fresh install of cabal-install

-because they have not run cabal update
+or because they have not run cabal update

-in some time), the built-in
+in some time),

-only be used until the policy file expires.
+can only be used until the policy file expires.
 In addition to

-compromising a Hackage operational key, an attacker would
+compromising a Hackage operational key, an attacker would additionally

-additionally need to either compromise a Hackage mirror or perform a
+need to either compromise a Hackage mirror or perform a

 man-in-the-middle attack against the target in order to serve a